Category Archives: Belgian Royals

 The Engagement

-In November 1958, both Albert and Paola were in Rome to attend the coronation of Pope John XXIII.
+In November 1958, Albert and Paola were both in Rome to attend the coronation of Pope John XXIII.
 They first met at a reception held at the Belgian Embassy and were instantly smitten.
 Just a month later, On December 6, 1958, Albert proposed and Paola accepted.
 Two months later, he introduced Paola to his family, and finally, the engagement was announced on April 13, 1959.
 Following the announcement, the couple met with the press at the Palace of Laeken.

 “The King, and King Leopold have the joy to share with the nation the engagement of HRH Prince Albert, Prince of Belgium, Prince of Liège, with Dona Paola Ruffo di Calabria, daughter of the late Prince Fulco Ruffo di Calabria, Duke of Guardia Lombarda and Princess Luisa Gazelli.”